 Tips For How to Eat Safely in Cambodia

-Be more conservative in Cambodia
+Be More Conservative in Cambodia

-Take a lot more care in Cambodia than you would in other countries when it comes to food that you’re willing to try on the streets – hepatitis A and typhoid are not souvenirs you want to take back home.
 For a number of reasons, diseases are more prevalent here, hygiene standards are generally lower, and street food stalls are not as scrupulously clean as they are in Vietnam or Thailand.
 Most travellers we meet have been sick at some stage of their Cambodian trip.

-Make sure the stall is busy with locals.
-See whether the cook or vendor is wearing plastic gloves.
-Look for a tub of dishes that appear to be getting washed in hot soapy water.
-Check to see if the chopsticks are in sealed paper/plastic or they and the cutlery are presented in a container of piping hot water.
+Check to see if the chopsticks are in sealed paper or plastic or if they and the cutlery are presented in a container of piping hot water.
 Make a note of how clean the kitchen or food preparation area looks if you can see it.
 All are essential in Cambodia.

 You want to buy some sliced fruit from a street cart on a hot day?
 Sure, it’s fantastic, especially when sprinkled with salt and chilli, but is the vendor wearing gloves when cutting it or is there somewhere nearby where they appear to be washing their hands?
 Yes?
 Great.
-But if he or she is also handling money, good luck.
-I’ll peel my own fruit, thanks.

 Always wash your hands well before you eat, but especially if you’ve been in the countryside, shaking hands with people, and perhaps patting (hopefully, rabies-free) dogs.
 Wash your hands throughly with soap for at least twenty seconds.
 Or use a hand sanitiser with at least 60% alcohol.

-Remain cautious in restaurants
+Remain Cautious in Restaurants

 If you’re doing a cooking course, find out if the instructors are qualified as chefs or have worked in a good restaurant or hotel kitchen, where you can expect there are procedures in place for food safety.
 Hopefully one where the hotel wasn’t “in-between head chefs”.
-You don’t want to be eating any meats that were stored together raw in the fridge, as we had to in Battambang.
+You don’t want to be eating any meats that were stored together raw in the fridge, as we had to.

 Because I’m living in Siem Reap, in the name of research I’ll often take more risks than the average person would or should.
-I might just finish off that slightly undercooked roadside beef satay, order beef carpaccio at our regular Italian place, or get a beer with ice in it.
+I might just finish off that slightly undercooked roadside beef skewer, order beef carpaccio at our regular Italian restaurant, or get a beer with ice in it.
 But I don’t have a full day’s tour of the temples in a tuk tuk booked for the next day.
 Nor a plane to catch.
 As the saying goes, only gamble what you’re willing to lose.

 SHARE ON SOCIAL MEDIA